Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 See Sickle cell disease

-• May be seen in severe nutritional deficiencies (vitamin B12 or folate deficiency) but usually children present with macrocytic red cells.
+• Severe nutritional deficiencies (vitamin B12 or folate deficiency), however usually children present with macrocytic red cells

 • Reticulocyte count is usually low